 How Do I Recycle My Mattress?

-There are rules and regulations when it comes to mattress recycling, and anyone looking to recycle theirs must follow them.
+There are rules and regulations when it comes to mattress recycling, and anyone looking to recycle.

-Usually, you can find a mattress recycling center nearest to you by searching online.
+Usually, you can find a mattress recycling center nearest to you by searching online to call registry.
 Prices for recycling run from $10 to $20 if you choose this route, or up to double if you pay for a collection service.

 You can also have your local sanitation department or waste collection take your mattress off your hands, as they have the means for handling larger objects.
 Be sure to check mattress disposal guides as they might have some useful info for you!